gl-pv/plain_query/README.md

 Query object implements `#call` method with two arguments:

 `relation` - Base scope which will be mutated inside query object. (`User.all` in example).
-If you dont pass it - will be used default scope from model declaration inside query object.
+If you dont pass it - will be used default scope from model declaration from PlainQuery::Base module include `include PlainQuery::Base(model: User)`.

 `options` - Any data which will be used inside query steps or execution conditions. (`only_active: true` in example).

-Query object returns scope builded by query steps execution.
+Query object returns scope builded by ordered query steps execution.

 ### query_step
 `query_step` is a main part of query building.